InnoFang/algo-set/README.md

 # Algorithm Set

-🎈 LeetCode's and CodeWars' solution collections , as well as other data structures and algorithms practices.
+🎈 LeetCode's and CodeWars' solution collections, as well as other data structures and algorithms practices.

 ## [CodeWars](https://github.com/InnoFang/algo-set/tree/master/CodeWars)